swift-server/RediStack/README.md

 ### NIORedisConnection
 This class uses a `ChannelInboundHandler` that handles the actual process of sending and receiving commands.

-While it does handle a "pipeline" queue of messages, so as to not be blocking, it is _not_ the same as [Redis' Pipelining](https://redis.io/topics/pipelining).
+While it does handle a queue of messages, so as to not be blocking, pipelining is implemented with `NIORedisPipeline`.

-That is a feature for future development.
+### NIORedisPipeline
+A `NIORedisPipeline` is a quick abstraction that buffers an array of complete messages as `RedisData`, and executing them in sequence after a user has invoked `execute()`.

+It returns an `EventLoopFuture<[RedisData]>` with the results of all commands executed - unless one errors.

 ## Redis